TomDataworks/angular-inventory/README.md

 Installing this Project
 -----------------------

-1. You will need to have the following software installed before you can begin:
+1. You will need to have the following software installed before you can begin, these will likely take your package:

     ```
     Python 3.2.3 (tested), needs -dev on Debian/Ubuntu
     Python 2.7.3 (tested), needs -dev on Debian/Ubuntu
+    Ruby 1.9.3p194
+    Sass 3.3.10 (Maptastic Maple)
     Java Runtime Environment 1.7.0_65 (tested)
     Pip Package Manager
     Python Virtualenv for 3.2.3
     nginx Web Server
     ```

-2. You must install the Node.js software.
+2. You must install Node.js.
 Make sure to use Python 2, it will not build otherwise.
 Preferred if you install into the virtualenv with --prefix=/virtual/env/path
 3. Enter the virtual environment: virtualenv /virtual/env/path
 4. Install some dependencies with pip:

     ```
-    pip install django
+    (venv) $ pip install django
-    pip install uwsgi
+    (venv) $ pip install uwsgi
     ```

-5. Enter the source directory.
-6. Install the dependencies for the package:
+5. Install the dependencies for the package, from within the source directory:

     ```
-    npm install
+    (venv) $ npm install
-    npm install -g grunt-cli
+    (venv) $ npm install -g grunt-cli
     ```

-7. Configure the uwsgi.ini in server/.
+6. Configure the uwsgi.ini in server/.
 You need to change chdir, daemonize, and socket to appropriate values for where you checked the repository into.

     ```
     [uwsgi]